MostafaShalaby10/shopAPP_flutter/README.md

 # What user can do :

+- User can login one time and don't need to ligin again until he logout from app

+- User can create new account

 - User can see the products in home page

 - User can add products to his favorites and see them in favorites page and can edit on it